Normalizing usernames from printer usage

 How Username Filter Regular Expressions Work

-Regular expressions are a powerful way to search text, however they can be quite complicated, so some example have been listed below.
-For more information regular expressions see the Regular expression syntax reference and the Regular expression tutorial.
+Regular expressions are a powerful way to search text, however they can be quite complicated, so some examples have been listed below.
+For more information on regular expressions see the Regular expression syntax reference and the Regular expression tutorial.
+There is even an online regular expression tester available over on Regex 101.

 The username filter extracts the username from the first matching regular expression group.
 A regular expression group is surrounded by parenthesis. e.g. ().
 So the component of the regular expression that matches the username should be surrounded in parenthesis.